jsplink/tntjs/README.md

 tntjs
 ===
-## A single-load web application framework.
+### A single-load web application framework.
 "One code-base, all devices."
 Because hey, it's all the same web.

 "Use what works best."
-Adopting libraries with clean design.
+Uses libraries with clean API's.

 "Freeze!
 Drop it, punk."
 Cleanliness means dropping everything we can.